ansu555/Algorand_prototype-v0.0.1/README.md

 ## 📦 Supported tokens

-This project maintains a small registry of supported tokens per chain in `lib/tokens.ts`.
+This project maintains a registry of supported tokens per chain in `lib/tokens.ts`.
 The UI and backend expect these symbols when requesting balances or swaps.

-Base mainnet (8453)
+**Base mainnet (8453)**

 | Symbol | Address |
 |--------|---------|